performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Metrics
 ~~~~~~~

-metrics definition target domainA PMDA provides support for a collection
+A PMDA provides support for a collection
 of metrics.
 In addition to the obvious performance metrics, and the
 measures of time, activity and resource utilization, the metrics should
 also describe how the target domain has been configured, as this can